petergdoyle/server-perf/README.md

 Running on a VirtualBox vm

-JMeter - if you are on Linux run the scripts under scripts/, if you are on another platform, follow these instructions for installing and running JMeter http://www.oodlestechnologies.com/blogs/Installation-and-configuration-for-Apache-Jmeter
+JMeter - navigate into the jmeter folder, and run the jmeter_install.sh script.
+If you are on another platform, follow these instructions for installing and running JMeter http://www.oodlestechnologies.com/blogs/Installation-and-configuration-for-Apache-Jmeter
+A nice intro to using JMeter https://www.digitalocean.com/community/tutorials/how-to-use-apache-jmeter-to-perform-load-testing-on-a-web-server

 ## Usage